 Intercollegiate athletics: Students participating in the university’s intercollegiate athletic program will be granted wellness activity course credit for the season(s) of participation.
 Wellness Education staff encourage student-athletes to enroll in wellness courses that are different from their intercollegiate experience to ensure full engagement in a variety of leisure time pursuits and cross training.
 Important note: If a student-athlete has completed two full seasons of competition (and granted two wellness credits), technically they are not required to take any additional wellness courses.
 Therefore, the student-athlete will not qualify for the course fee reimbursement and will be solely responsible for paying the course fee.

 Intramural participation: No credit is granted for intramural sports participation.

-Medical excuse: A medical excuse may exempt students from participation in the activity segment of the graduation requirement, but they must still enroll in First-Year Enrichment (during their freshman year).
-The exemption will be granted only by a college dean with input from the associate director of wellness for the Center for Intercollegiate Athletics and Recreation.
-One copy of the medical excuse (signed physician’s memo) should be filed with the Center for Intercollegiate Athletics and Recreation and the other copy taken to students’ academic department.
+Medical excuse: A medical excuse may exempt students from the graduation requirement.
+The exemption will be granted only by a college dean with input from the director of Wellness Education.
+A copy of the medical excuse (signed physician’s memo) should be filed with the Wellness Education Program and the other copy taken to students’ academic department.